The leading voice for the crushed stone, ready mixed concrete, sand and gravel, and cement industries' community.

 Staff Liaison - Jim Casilio, P.E.

-The program is delivered in one (1) module and it should take approximately 30 minutes to complete.
-You will receive a certificate of completion once you pass the quiz.
-The bookmarking feature will allow you to leave the course and resume where you left off when you return.
+This program provides free continuing education to the design and specifying communities.
+There are currently four courses available, ranging from 30-60 minutes focused on the cement, aggregates and concrete industries.
+You'll receive a certificate of completion once you pass a quiz.
+The bookmarking feature allows you to leave the course and resume where you left off when you return